hashicorp/vault/website/source/docs/auth/gcp.html.md

 #### Login to get a Vault Token

-Once the backend is setup and roles are registered with the backend, the user can login against a specific role:
+Once the backend is setup and roles are registered with the backend, the user can login against a specific role.

 ```
 $ vault write auth/gcp/login role='dev-role' jwt='eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...'
 ```

-Parameters:
-  * `role`: Required.
-Name of the role to login against.
-  * `jwt`: Required.
-A signed JWT token for authenticating a role.
-Format depends on entity type.
+The `role` and `jwt` parameters are required.
+These map to the name of the role to login against, and the signed JWT token for authenticating a role respectively.
 The format of the provided JWT differs depending on the authenticating entity.

 ### Via the API